Brad Brown

 You need an inverter that provides enough power in watts for the appliance you want to run.

-A pure sign wave inverter is more expensive than a modified sign wave inverter but should run all appliances just the same as the grid so to be sure everything will run correctly you should get a pure sign wave inverter.
+A pure sign wave inverter is more expensive than a modified sign wave inverter but should run all appliances just the same as from the grid.

-A modified sine wave inverter is cheaper than a pure sign wave inverter but you risk some appliances like refrigerators, microwaves, electric pressure cookers, and compressors might not run as efficiently or might not run at all.
+A modified sine wave inverter is cheaper than a pure sign wave inverter but some appliances like refrigerators, microwaves, electric pressure cookers, and compressors might not run as efficiently or might not run at all.

-Some inverters have a low voltage shutoff so this is another way to get that feature if you want.
+Some inverters have a low voltage shutoff so this is another way to get that feature if you want to protect your battery from draining too much.

 Best Way To Wire Inverter?
 Battery vs. Charge Controller